 Turkey’s Citizenship by Investment Scheme

 Before 2018, the Turkish citizenship by investment scheme was a nonstarter.
 The entry-level minimum investment amount of 1 million USD made it one of the world’s most expensive.
-They then dropped that amount to $250,000, and golden visa investors from all over the world sat up and took notice.
+THowever, they dropped it, and it is currently $400,000.
 Since its re-invention, just over 9000 people have purchased real estate to gain citizenship.
-The only requirement besides the 250 thousand USD, is that you kept the property for at least three years.
+The only requirement besides the purchase price is you kept the property for at least three years.
 This also allows your spouse and dependents to gain citizenship with it.
 Read more about the investment scheme here.

 Is it Safe to Invest in Turkey?